slagle/undercloud-live/README.md

 # undercloud-live

-Tools and scripts to build an undercloud Live CD and configure an already running Fedora 19 system into an undercloud.
+Tools and scripts to build an undercloud Live CD and configure an already running Fedora 19 x86_64 system into an undercloud.
 The script is meant to be run on physical hardware.
-However, it can also be used on a vm, but you need to make sure that the vm you intend to configure as a undercloud as been configured to use nested kvm (see [here][1] and [here][2]).
+However, it can also be used on a vm.
+When using a vm you need to make sure that the vm you intend to configure as a undercloud has been configured to use nested kvm (see [here][1] and [here][2]).

 To get started, clone this repo to your home directory: